3 Example Answers To “Why Did You Choose Nursing As a Career?”

 3 Examples Of Good Answers To This Interview Question

 Here are a few examples of good answers to this interview question.
 Before you read further, it’s important to note that you should never use these as-is.
-You should customize your answer based on your own background and reason for wanting to get into this career.
+It would help if you customized your answer based on your own background and reason to get into this career.
 Take time to practice your answer with a family member or friend before your interview.

 “I believe in empathy.
 For me, empathy is one of the largest characteristics of humans.
 We have the choice to either be empathetic or not.
 And that’s unlike any other animal.
 I want to bring empathy with me every time I come into the hospital.
 My passion for empathy brought me toward wanting to get a career in nursing at a young age.”